Miciah/origin-server/cartridges/README.md

 info/bin/ contains helper scripts for hooks and other cartridge-specific executable binaries.

+info/bin/app_ctl.sh provides life-cycle control, including start and stop actions.
+This hook must be included in any cartridge.

-info/hooks/ contains hooks for mcollective and life-cycle control scripts.
+info/hooks/ contains hooks for mcollective.

 info/data/git_template.git/ contains the initial git repository that is cloned to the git/ directory when the cartridge is instantiated.